nkaraffa/VetResources/README.md

 	  	- Website Functional (v3) and ready for use

+	  - v4:  Content added, UI beautification, Added new views
-	  - v4:  "PLANNED: Add Login features, admin access will allow admin to modify resource info from the webpage, admin can view all feedback"
+	  - v5:  "PLANNED: Add search feature for data" "PLANNED: Add Login features, admin access will allow admin to modify resource info from the webpage, admin can view all feedback"

 ____________________